-Nicole L. Achee, Ph.D, is a Medical Entomologist (Research Associate Professor) within the Department of Biological Sciences and holds a joint Associate Professor appointment in the Eck Institute for Global Health at the University of Notre Dame.
+Nicole L. Achee, Ph.D, is a Medical Entomologist (Research Professor) within the Department of Biological Sciences and holds a joint Associate Professor appointment in the Eck Institute for Global Health at the University of Notre Dame.
 She has a combined 20 years of experience in vector behavior research related to the epidemiology and control of arthropod-borne diseases.

 John P. Grieco